Akshata Murty makes surprise address at Conservative Party conference

 “We are one team and I could not imagine being anywhere else but here today with all of you to show my support to him and to the party.”

+At the time, the address was seen by some as an effort to shore up Mr Brown’s waning political appeal ahead of a general election.

-Ms Murty closed her speech by telling the conference she often reminds her husband of the importance of fighting for his values and Conservative values “when the going gets tough”.
+With the Tories poised for a nationwide poll to take place next year, Ms Murty closed her speech by telling the conference audience she often reminds her husband of the importance of fighting for his values and Conservative values “when the going gets tough”.

-As he opened his speech, Mr Sunak echoed the conference slogan, and said Ms Murty was the best decision for “long-term future” he had ever made.
+As he opened his speech, Mr Sunak echoed the conference slogan as he responded to his wife, describing Ms Murty as the best “long-term decision for a brighter future” he had ever made.

+The Prime Minister’s press secretary described it as “a very personal speech” that Ms Murty wrote herself and indicated the public will see more of her in the run-up to the general election.

+“I know they are an extremely strong partnership and I’m sure people want to know who their leader is and the values that drive them, and the people around them that influence and sustain them,” she added.